-The Seasonal High Tunnel System for Crops is a conservation practice available through the Environmental Quality Incentives Program (EQIP).
-This practice assists agricultural producers to extend the growing season for high value crops in an environmentally safe manner.
+The High Tunnel System is a conservation practice available through the Environmental Quality Incentives Program (EQIP).
+This practice helps producers:

-- improving air quality through reduced transportation inputs
+- Improve air quality through reduced transportation inputs

-- reducing energy use by providing consumers with a local source of fresh produce
+- Reduce energy use by providing consumers with a local source of fresh produce

 The following list of practices is also available to producers, as applicable to their state, to support the Seasonal High Tunnel to help ensure that the resource concerns are addressed while implementing and managing the Seasonal High Tunnel:

 - Critical Area Planting